Copywriter title, 1,748 bytes

 Q. Why can't I talk about me, myself and I?

 A. Myself is a reflexive pronoun which refers to the self as an object.
-Examples:
+For example, "I made this website myself."
+Two examples of how not to use "myself":

 Q. What do you mean by itsitis?